 How does this effect an Architectural Fee Proposal?

 People want certainty!
 People avoid uncertainty, or ambiguity, even when it may pose a better outcome.

-So, if certainty is so highly prized during the decision-making process, why do we tend to ignore this tendency when we’re creating our architectural fee proposal documents?
+So, if certainty is so highly prized during the decision-making process, why do we tend to ignore this tendency when creating our architectural fee proposal documents?

 What does this mean for Architects and Interior Designers?

 The problem of course is that providing design services inherently holds a lot of uncertainty.

 Clients are not buying a finished product, they’re buying potential.
 They’re essentially buying the probability that we can deliver a positive outcome for them… and we’re responsible for selling this potential at a time when we don’t always know what the Client would like to achieve, and how feasible those outcomes may be.